 Through this program, eligible individuals can obtain Grenadian nationality by making an approved investment in either the National Transformation Fund's (NTF) or a government-approved real estate project.
 The investment options are carefully structured to support national development in areas such as tourism, infrastructure, education, and healthcare.

 Since its launch in 2013, the program has evolved into one of the region's most transparent and efficiently managed alternatives to traditional residence permit schemes.
-In 2024, Statutory Rules and Orders (SRO) No. 15 introduced key updates, refining the definition of dependents and revising several administrative fees to strengthen duediligence standards.
+In 2024, the Grenada CBI (Amendment) (No. 2) Regulations introduced key updates, refining the definition of dependents and revising several administrative fees to strengthen duediligence standards.

 Citizenship granted under this framework is lifelong, can be passed to future generations, and does not require renunciation of any existing nationality.
 Grenada recognises dual and multiple citizenship, allowing investors to retain their original passports while enjoying the privileges of being Grenadian citizens.